AztecProtocol/engineering-designs/in-progress/8025-publishing-tx-objects/design.md

 This phase has a duration of $MP$ slots (e.g. 14 slots).

-The committee member who won the monopoly claim can submit a proof for the previous epoch.

 Failure to submit a proof results in the bond posted with the claim being slashed.

+The duration of `mp + mc` should be more than the time it takes to submit a proof (e.g. 10 minutes).

 #### Proof race